 The reliance on human monitoring poses a grave danger to commercial buildings which are often vacant at night.
 Fire outbreaks during such hours take a while before being detected.
 That’s why fire outbreaks that occurring during the weekends and at night, cause major damage.

 On the other hand, automatic commercial fire alarm systems operate independently and need no monitoring.
 Detection is handled by smoke detectors and thermal sensors.
 The alarm goes off automatically, and a notification is sent to the fire alarm monitoring services.
 At the same time, suppression devices automatically kick n to contain the fire while waiting for the response team to arrive.
-All this is handled by a digital fire control panel that mans this commercial fire alarm system.
+All this handled by a digital fire control panel that mans this commercial fire alarm system.

-The other way to look at commercial fire alarm systems is by focusing on the layout of the monitoring devices and how they are managed by the fire control panel.
+The other way to look at commercial fire alarm systems by focusing on the layout of the monitoring devices and how they managed by the fire control panel.
 This places the systems into 3 groups:

 - Conventional systems